Chimamanda Ngozi Adichie TED talk is a thought-provoking speech about the danger of a single story.

 Later on, she went to the United States of America for further education where her roommate was surprised to discover she was able to speak fluent English.

-Her roommate was even surprised further to discover that English was the official national language in Nigeria.
-The novels used to portray Africa as a place with people who can’t speak English and the roommate had judged her based on a single story.
+Her roommate was surprised to discover that English was the official national language in Nigeria.

 1. A shared, universal experience